RenderKit/oidn/doc/api.md

 The parameters can be updated after committing the filter, but it must be re-committed for the changes to take effect.

-Finally, the filter can be executed for an image with
+Finally, an image can be filtered by executing the filter with

     void oidnExecuteFilter(OIDNFilter filter);